-Babies are the most precious little things for their parents.
-During the initial phases of their lives, it is important to make sure that they get all their nutrients so that they can grow up to be healthy and strong.
+Babies are the most precious little things.
+During the initial phases of their lives, it is important to ensure they get all their nutrients so that they can grow up healthy and strong.
 As they grow older, it is also important to change their diets constantly to accommodate greater requirements.
-Juice is a widely accepted food that is given to babies after 6–7 months.
+Diluted juice is widely accepted food that can be given to babies after 6–7 months.
 Among all the juices, is apple juice safe for babies?
 Should you be giving apple juice to a newborn?
-Read our article to find out if apple juice for babies is safe or not, and let’s also check up on the benefits and risks associated with apple juice for babies.
+Let’s read the following post to find out if apple juice for babies is safe or not, and let’s also check up on the benefits and risks associated with apple juice for babies.

-You might think that juice is an easy liquid which can be given to and wonder, “what age can babies have apple juice?”.
-The American Academy of Pediatrics says that the ideal age to start giving your baby apple juice is at 1 year old.
+Since juice is an easy-to-digest liquid, you might wonder, “What age can babies have apple juice?”
+The American Academy of Pediatrics says that the ideal age to start giving your baby apple juice is when they are 1 year old.
 Introducing Apple juice to babies must be done slowly in order to get them used to it.
 Due to the sugar content, giving a 6-month-old apple juice is believed to lead to different kinds of ailments and issues.

 Among the whole bunch of benefits of apples, there is one benefit of apple juice for baby constipation as well, which means being good for a baby’s bowels.
-Often times, you might find that your baby feels constipated.
+Oftentimes, you might find that your baby feels constipated.
 Infant constipation can be cured with apple juice.

 Make sure to give the right amount of recommended apple juice for babies as per AAP so that they do not end up consuming too much sugar.